Skip to main content

 Authors

 As an endangered species conservation biologist, Isis works in California to protect and support the western population of monarch butterflies.
-She manages several community science projects, including the annual Western Monarch Thanksgiving Count and the Western Monarch Milkweed Mapper, and provides support to land managers and the public on maintaining and restoring western monarch breeding habitat.
+She manages several community science projects, including the annual Western Monarch Count and the Western Monarch Milkweed Mapper, and provides support to land managers and the public on maintaining and restoring western monarch breeding habitat.

 Your Support Makes a Difference!